nycki93/eleventy-image-gallery/README.md

 I especially recommend customizing `static/style.css` if you want to change the look and feel of your site.
 You should also look at the `.md` files in `content/gallery`, that's where you can add tags and descriptions to your images.
 When you're done, run `build` again.

+## feedback

+this is very much a work in progress. if it helped you, let me know by sending me an email! if you have a bug or a feature request, you can email me that too, or use the "issues" tab on this page. thank you very much!

 ## TODO

 - clean up hard-coded CSS to make stuff easier to style